 We believe that having in place reasonable and competitive post-employment compensation arrangements, including in the event of a change-in-control of the Company, are essential to attracting and retaining highly qualified executive officers.
-The Compensation Committee does not consider the specific amounts payable under the post-employment compensation arrangements when determining our Named Executive Officers' compensation.
+The Compensation Committee does not consider the specific amounts payable under the postemployment compensation arrangements when determining our Named Executive Officers' compensation.
 We do believe, however, that these arrangements are necessary to offer competitive compensation packages.

 In December 2021, we adopted a Severance and Change in Control Plan (the "Severance Plan").
-Each of our Named Executive Officers is eligible to participate in the Severance Plan, which provides certain benefits.
+Each of our Named Executive Officers (other than Mr. Grazier and Mr. Francis) is eligible to participate in the Severance Plan, which provides certain benefits.
 We believe these the Severance Plan provides reasonable compensation in the form of a cash severance payment (which is based on a participant's base salary and target annual bonus (if any), certain limited health care benefits, and, in connection with a termination of employment in connection with a change-in-control of the Company, acceleration of vesting and/or exercisability any outstanding and unvested equity awards, to a Named Executive Officer upon leaving our employ under certain circumstances to facilitate a transition to new employment.
 Further, we seek to mitigate any potential employer liability and avoid future disputes or litigation by requiring a departing Named Executive Officer to sign a general waiver and release of all claims as a condition to receiving post-employment compensation payments or benefits.
 We believe that the Severance Plan helps maintain our Named Executive Officers' continued focus on their assigned duties to maximize stockholder value if there is a potential change-in-control transaction and mitigate the risk of subsequent disputes or litigation.

 For a description of the Severance Plan and the specific post-employment compensation arrangements of our Named Executive Officers, as well as an estimate of the potential payments and benefits payable under these arrangements, see "Potential Payments upon Termination or Change in Control" below.
+For a description of payments made in 2022 under the Severance Plan and descriptions of the separation agreements entered into in 2022, see "Executive Employment Arrangements" below.